 2. THE BLAME GAME

 Hypocrisy is the narcissist’s middle name.
 What they say and do, when no one is watching, is drastically different from what they say and do in the presence of others.
 Since they are all about maintaining their false persona, they use projection to rid the unwanted traits in their character.
-But since they are the emotional equivalent of a five-year-old, they magically disown the parts of themselves that reflect negatively on their personas, and accuse you of the exact things they’re guilty of doing.
-Did you ever notice how they will accuse the most generous person of being selfish, or having a hidden agenda behind their generosity?
+But since they are the emotional equivalent of a five-year-old, they magically disown the parts of themselves that reflect negatively on their personas and accuse you of the exact things they’re guilty of doing.
+Did you ever notice how they will accuse the most generous person of being selfish or having a hidden agenda behind their generosity?
 The most honest person is accused of being a liar.
 Their faithful partner is accused of cheating.
-The narcissist’s projections are really confessions, that reveal what the narcissist is guilty of and/ or believes about himself/herself.
+The narcissist’s projections are confessions that reveal what the narcissist is guilty of and believes about himself/herself.